Asabeneh/30-Days-Of-Python/10_Day_Loops/10_loops.md

 A _for_ keyword is used to make a for loop, similar with other programming languages, but with some syntax differences.
 Loop is used for iterating over a sequence (that is either a list, a tuple, a dictionary, a set, or a string).

-- For loop with list
+-Using For loop on list

 ```py
 # syntax